 - Utilize the appropriate security diagnostic tools.

-- Assist with the developments and interpret security policies and procedures.
+- Assist with the development and interpret security policies and procedures.

 - Support the execution of Cybersecurity projects, whether providing SME knowledge or solution design assistance.

-- Assist in coordination and implementation of appropriate Cybersecurity governance, metrics collection, and reporting capabilities.
+- Assist in the coordination and implementation of appropriate Cybersecurity governance, metrics collection, and reporting capabilities.